ShadowAmalgam/scratch-paint/README.md

 # TurboWarp/scratch-paint

-Modified version of scratch-paint for TurboWarp
+Modified version of scratch-paint

 ## License

-TurboWarp/scratch-paint is licensed under the GNU General Public License version 3.0.
-See LICENSE for more information.
+License will be added soon.

 The original scratch-paint that this is based on uses the following license: